KoNickss/KoNickss/README.md

 <img align='center' src='https://github-readme-stats.vercel.app/api?username=KoNickss&show_icons=true&theme=dark'></img>

-Ey, welcome to my page 👋
+Hi, welcome to my page 👋

 I'm a CS student at the Bucharest National College of Computer Science, I really enjoy Lnx, C, working with UNIX, making and maintaining websites, and figuring things out on my own, I really enjoy working on a team and contributing to foss.
 I also enjoy playing basketball, gaming, and in general talking and hangning around with people

+- 📝 Fav license: CC0/unlicense.org close one

 - 🔭 I’m currently working on a NES emulator with someone, just completed the 6502 a few days ago